-Asset Allocation Strategies; Fixed Income Strategies; Balanced Strategies (Fixed Income Portion); Alternative Strategies; International and Global Equity Strategies; and Global Large Cap (International Portion)
+Asset Allocation Strategies; Fixed Income Strategies; Balanced Strategies (Fixed Income Portion); International and Global Equity Strategies; and Global Large Cap (International Portion)

-As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, Confluence's Asset Allocation strategies, Fixed Income strategies, the fixed income portion of the Balanced strategies and all or a portion of certain Alternative strategies (such as the Global Hard Assets strategy) are implemented, for both discretionary SMAs and non-discretionary model accounts, using ETFs.
+As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, Confluence's Asset Allocation strategies, Fixed Income strategies, the fixed income portion of the Balanced strategies are implemented, for both discretionary SMAs and non-discretionary model accounts, using ETFs.
 International and Global Equity strategies are typically implemented using equity securities.
 All client accounts within a particular investment strategy are generally treated alike with regard to the investment decisions made for that strategy.
 Confluence uses a rotational process to alternate the trading order between discretionary and non-discretionary accounts and utilizes a random generator to determine the rotation among Eligible Broker/Dealers within each group.

-Value Equity Strategies; Balanced Strategies (Equity Portion); Global Large Cap (Domestic Portion)
+Value Equity Strategies; Balanced Strategies (Equity Portion); Global Large Cap (Domestic Portion); and Alternative Strategies

-As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, our Value Equity strategies, the equity portion of the Balanced strategies, the Global Large Cap strategy (domestic portion), and sector-specific strategies for both discretionary SMAs and non-discretionary model accounts, are implemented using equity securities of U.S. issuers and U.S.-listed securities of non-U.S. issuers.
+As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, our domestic Value Equity strategies, the equity portion of the Balanced strategies, the Global Large Cap strategy (domestic portion), and sector-specific strategies for both discretionary SMAs and non-discretionary model accounts, are implemented using equity securities of U.S. issuers and U.S.-listed securities of non-U.S. issuers.
+All or a portion of certain Alternative strategies (such as the Global Hard Assets strategy) can be implemented using ETFs.
 All client accounts within a particular investment strategy are generally treated alike with regard to the investment decisions made for that strategy.

 When Confluence determines to implement a portfolio change within such a strategy for such discretionary accounts, Confluence utilizes a random generator to alternate the trading order among Eligible Broker/Dealers with respect to such discretionary accounts which can include discretionary accounts for which Confluence does not have trading authority.
 In such a circumstance, Confluence may determine to provide notification to the respective Eligible Broker/Dealer and continue with the trade order, in which case Confluence will be trading concurrently with such Eligible Broker/Dealer.
 Alternatively, Confluence may determine to wait for trade confirmation from such Eligible Broker/Dealer before continuing with the trade rotation.
-Financial Institutions with which we have non-discretionary accounts are notified using a random method, of purchase and sale recommendations after the execution of trades as described above.
+Financial Institutions with which we have non-discretionary accounts are notified using a random method, of purchase and sale recommendations after the execution of discretionary trades as described above.